Privacy Notice – Commissioning and Reporting

 Processing Activities

-The level of information provided is not sufficient to re-identify you but we can look at usage of services via a unique reference that helps us understand what parts of the system an individual accesses, however we are never aware of who that individual is and the reference is unique to our organisation.
+The level of information provided is not sufficient to re-identify you but we can look at usage of services via a unique reference that helps us understand what parts of the system an individual accesses, however we are never aware of who that individual is.

-ICBs are required to adopt strict security controls when using these commissioning datasets under a Data Processing Contract with NHS Digital that is reviewed and refreshed on an annual basis.
+ICBs are required to adopt strict security controls when using these commissioning datasets under a Data Processing Contract with NHS England that is reviewed and refreshed on a regular basis.

-We also receive similar information from our GP Practices, however we cannot identify individual patients from this data but can link this information to the ‘Commissioning’ datasets we also receive.
+We also receive similar (de-identified) information from our GP Practices, via the data processor AGEM.
+We cannot identify individual patients from this data but can link this information to the ‘Commissioning’ datasets.

 If you do not wish to your information to be captured in these datasets, you can raise an opt-out.
 Further details of how you can do this is contained within this Notice.